 Rox’s monograph, Lesbian Potentiality and Feminist Media in the 1970s, is coming out with Duke University Press in March 2022.
 Rox has published in The Journal of Cinema and Media Studies, Transgender Studies Quarterly, Jump Cut, Ada: A Journal of Gender, New Media, and Technology, and Feminist Media Histories.
-Rox is the editor of Spectator 37.2 (Fall 2017), the first journal issue devoted to the study of transgender media, and the co-editor of Su Friedrich: Interviews (UP Mississippi, 2022) and Spectatorship: Shifting Theories of Gender, Sexuality, and Media (UT Press, 2017).
+They are the editor of the “Transgender Media” special issue of Spectator (Fall 2017), the first journal issue devoted to the study of transgender media, and the co-editor of Su Friedrich: Interviews (UP Mississippi, 2022) and Spectatorship: Shifting Theories of Gender, Sexuality, and Media (UT Press, 2017).

 Rox is on their junior sabbatical and is busy at work on Tip/Alli, a documentary short on the life, work, and influence of science fiction author James Tiptree, Jr. (Alice B. Sheldon), and a new research project on trans humor and spectatorship.

 rsamer [at] clarku [dot] edu